vega/vega-datasets/datapackage.md

 udistrict.json
 ### description
-Point locations of restaurants and cafes in Seattle's University District, categorized by cuisine type (e.g., "coffee", "pizza", "korean").
+Point locations of restaurants and cafes in Seattle's University District, categorized by cuisine type.
 Used to create a [ridgeline plot example](https://vega.github.io/vega/examples/u-district-cuisine/) showing the prevalence of various food and beverage categories.
 The example graphic using this dataset states that it originally appeared in Alaska Airlines Beyond Magazine (Sep 2017, p.
 120)
 ### schema

 | name   | type   |